 For him, there are two ways of doing this.

-But the government insists its strategy is working.
-And that last year alone, 20 terror attacks were prevented across France.
+But the government insists that its strategy is working and that last year alone, 20 terror attacks were prevented across France.
 At least one of them, says the government, was planned from inside a prison.